roboflow/inference/README.md

 <br />
 The core docker image includes support for OpenVINO acceleration on x64 CPUs via onnxruntime.
 Heavy models like SAM2 and CogVLM may run too slowly (dozens of seconds per image) to be practical.
 The primary use-cases for CPU inference are processing still images (eg for NSFW classification of uploads or document verification) or infrequent sampling of frames on a video (eg for occupancy tracking of a parking lot).
 <br /><br />
-You may also want to consider using our [serverless Hosted API](https://docs.roboflow.com/deploy/hosted-api) for light or spiky load.
+You may also want to consider using our <a href="https://docs.roboflow.com/deploy/hosted-api">serverless Hosted API</a> for light or spiky load.
+<br /><br />
 To start the container manually, run
 ```
 sudo docker run -p 9001:9001 -v ~/.inference/cache:/tmp/cache roboflow/roboflow-inference-server-cpu:latest